JONATHAN (JOFF) SILBERG, PhD

 The program dates for 2019 are 5/29/19 - 8/2/19.
 The 2019 Program Flyer and FAQs contain additional information.
 Applications will be accepted via the Summer Internship Applicant Portal until the February 4, 2019, deadline.

 This REU was awarded to Rice by the NSF Directorate for Biological Sciences.
 The goal of this program is to provide students first-hand experience with cutting-edge interdisciplinary research that is needed to predict biological functions sufficiently to reprogram cells to avoid diseases or to perform new tasks.

-For details regarding the 2017 summer interns and their lab research, please see 2017 BioNetworks Research and the 2017 Summer Poster Symposium Gallery.
-The 2017 Undergraduate Summer Internship Gallery contains additional photos of this program, as well as other IBB summer undergraduate programs for 2017.
+For details regarding the 2017 summer interns and their lab research, please see 2018 BioNetworks Research and the 2018 Summer Poster Symposium.
+The 2018 Summer Undergrad Internship Gallery contains additional photos of this program, as well as other IBB summer undergraduate programs for 2018.

 This work is supported by an NSF award from the Division of Biological Infrastructure No. 1560097.